 Come out and be a citizen scientist for a day or two between May 2nd and 16th.
 It’s easy to VOLUNTEER…

 Spring Water Monitoring Lab information

 We have set our dates for Spring Monitoring!
-Our Water Quality Labs will be held in Genesee on Thursday, May 2nd from 12-6 pm, with a second date to be determined, and in Lapeer on Saturday, May 4th from 12-4 pm at the following locations:
+Our Water Quality Labs will be held in Genesee on Thursday, May 5th at For-Mar from 12-5 pm and on Saturday, May 14th at For-Mar from 12-4 pm.

 These animals that live in the stream have different levels of sensitivity to pollution.
 Some can live only in water with little or no pollution, but others can exist even with surprising levels of pollution.
 By collecting them and noting what types and how many of each type are living in the stream, we can get an idea of how healthy the river is.
 The more benthics we find that are sensitive, the higher the score, meaning the healthier the stream is.
 We track that information from season to season and year to year, and share it with both local and state agencies.
 Every Spring and Fall the FRWC monitors 34 different sites in and around Genesee and Lapeer county.
 Our monitoring process revolves around a specific 300 foot stretch at each stream so that we are consistent in monitoring the same area every time.
 As part of the process we spend 90 “wet net” minutes collecting at a site.
 This means that regardless of how many volunteers you have at a site, the total time spent collecting is 90 minutes.
 So if you have 2 volunteers collecting, you would each spend 45 minutes sampling all the available habitats within the 300 ft stretch.

 - FRWC Stream Score Master Sheet as of September 2015

 - DEQ Monitoring Program Presentation